AABelkhiria/TUNIROBOTS_CUP/README.md

 By attacking the guardian of the cave, the robot has the opportunity to acquire the treasure (5 more hunting stones).
 The attack is done by throwing a stone into the cave.

+## Generalities

+* Each team can register at maximum two robots : "Main robot" and "Secondary robot".
+* The main robot must be autonomous.
+The secondary robot can be remote controlled but not wire-guided.
+* Both actions, "Bird Hunt" and "Unlocking Battle Zone by Saw" can only be performed by the primary autonomous robot.
+* A robot must not prevent the opponent from scoring points.
+If the robot remains static (for example if it has finished an action), it must as far as possible move to another place.
+It is nevertheless allowed to protect the points already marked.

+## The game

+At the signal of the referee, each robot is started.
+After 120 seconds, the robots can no longer move.
+At the end of the match, no one except the referee can touch the robots and the game elements.
+The referees count the points; they give the result of the match, including points to the teams.